Pashtuns: Language

 Pashto is the mother tongue of most Pashtuns.
 It is one of the two national languages of Afghanistan.
 In Pakistan, although being the second-largest language being spoken, it is often neglected officially in the education system.
-This has been criticised as adversely impacting the economic advancement of Pashtuns, as students do not have the ability to comprehend what is being taught in other languages fully.
+This has been criticized as adversely impacting the economic advancement of Pashtuns, as students do not have the ability to comprehend what is being taught in other languages fully.
 Robert Nichols remarks:

-Pashto is categorised as an Eastern Iranian language, but a remarkably large number of words are unique to Pashto.
+Pashto is categorized as an Eastern Iranian language, but a remarkably large number of words are unique to Pashto.
 Pashto morphology in relation to verbs is complex compared to other Iranian languages.
 In this respect MacKenzie states:

 Pashto has a large number of dialects: generally divided into Northern, Southern and Central groups; and also Tarino or Waṇetsi as distinct group.
 As Elfenbein notes: "Dialect differences lie primarily in phonology and lexicon: the morphology and syntax are, again with the exception of Wanetsi, quite remarkably uniform".
 Ibrahim Khan provides the following classification on the letter ښ: the Northern Western dialect (e.g. spoken by the Ghilzai) having the phonetic value /ç+/, the North Eastern (spoken by the Yusafzais etc.) having the sound /x/, the South Western (spoken by the Abdalis etc.) having /ʂ/ and the South Eastern (spoken by the Kakars etc.) having /ʃ/.
 He illustrates that the Central dialects, which are spoken by the Karlāṇ tribes, can also be divided on the North /x/ and South /ʃ/ distinction but provides that in addition these Central dialects have had a vowel shift which makes them distinct: for instance /ɑ/ represented by aleph the non-Central dialects becoming /ɔː/ in Banisi dialect.

 The first Pashto alphabet was developed by Pir Roshan in the 16th century.
-In 1958, a meeting of Pashtun scholars and writers from both Afghanistan and Pakistan, held in Kabul, standardised the present Pashto alphabet.
+In 1958, a meeting of Pashtun scholars and writers from both Afghanistan and Pakistan, held in Kabul, standardized the present Pashto alphabet.

 Culture

 Pashtun culture is based on Pashtunwali, Islam and the understanding of Pashto language.
 The Kabul dialect is used to standardize the present Pashto alphabet.
 Poetry is also an important part of Pashtun culture and it has been for centuries.
-Pre-Islamic traditions, dating back to Alexander's defeat of the Persian Empire in 330 BC, possibly survived in the form of traditional dances, while literary styles and music reflect influence from the Persian tradition and regional musical instruments fused with localised variants and interpretation.
+Pre-Islamic traditions, dating back to Alexander's defeat of the Persian Empire in 330 BC, possibly survived in the form of traditional dances, while literary styles and music reflect influence from the Persian tradition and regional musical instruments fused with localized variants and interpretation.
 Like other Muslims, Pashtuns celebrate Islamic holidays.
 Contrary to the Pashtuns living in Pakistan, Nowruz in Afghanistan is celebrated as the Afghan New Year by all Afghan ethnicities.